gl-inet/docs3.x/docs/tutorials/led.md

 ## LED Customization

-To configure the LED of GL.iNet routers, please login to Luci by clicking **Advanced settings** at the bottom-left corner of the web Admin Panel.
+To configure the LED of GL.iNet routers, please login to LuCI by clicking **Advanced settings** at the bottom-left corner of the web Admin Panel.

 ![](https://static.gl-inet.com/docs/en/3/troubleshooting/ledadvanced.png){class="glboxshadow"}